 I am being paid like a graduate student, except graduate students have their student loans put on hold, and I do not because I'm not technically enrolled.
 I can't get a side job because I'm working 80+ hour weeks to ensure that the project I'm working on doesn't get shut down.
 This seems like as good a time as any to plug my patreon.

 That didn't happen.
 The kids who were bullies in high school all work for DOGE now and are now cutting all of our funding.
 This is not just a disaster for scientists, it is a disaster for anybody who benefits from scientific research and I assure you this includes you.
 Do you have a body that gets sick and needs medicine?
-Do you eat proccessed food that you really hope doesn't contain outright poison or get exposed to chemicals that may or may not be extremely toxic?
-Do you want crops to grow at a rapid enough rate to continue to support a population of humans that has only expanded to the size it is at after we learned how to make crops grow artifically quickly and plentifully?
+Do you eat processed food that you really hope doesn't contain outright poison, or get exposed to chemicals that may or may not be extremely toxic?
+Do you want crops to grow at a rapid enough rate to continue to support a population of humans that has only expanded to the size it is at after we learned how to make crops grow artificially quickly and plentifully?
 Do you want the standard of living for humans to go in a roughly positive direction in future years?

 You won't see the impacts right away, in many cases.
 If we don't fund, say, spectroscopy studies, nobody will notice for 5 years or so.
 In fact, we will probably never really 'notice' because you don't observe a discovery that isn't made.
 But many biomedical breakthroughs have been made with spectroscopy tech, and if we don't fund them, we will absolutely miss out on ones that could perhaps happen in the future.
 We won't know what we won't know.

 Every Monday, the entire McGowan Institute has an 8:30AM meeting.
 Typically, we just talk about what is going on in the institute.
 However, as of late there has regularly been a 20 minute or so interlude where we discuss the political updates.
 They have become so dire that one of the institute heads has started asking people to bring up what wins they have had this week to offset the depression caused by the devastation being wrought across the scientific community.
+Sometimes on Thursdays they will bring in a visiting professor to discuss their research, if they are in a field relevant to what people at the institute study.
+Recently they brought in a lawyer to give advice to the researchers who were not yet citizens on how to stay safe under the current system.
+One piece of advice given was to carry your passport with you at all times to avoid 'common incidents.'

 I was at a zoom meeting where two scientists, one who was an immigrant and the other who was trying to get a visa, discussed how to navigate the bureaucracy of the English language requirement for people coming in from countries that didn't have English as the national language.
 As far as I could tell, English (and possibly another language) was both of their first languages.